koddas/jaxws-soap-example-server/readme.md

 A corresponding client, which is if possible even simpler, has been developed in conjunction with the web service.
 It can be found at [koddas/jaxws-soap-example-client](http://github.com/koddas/jaxws-soap-example-client).
+If you'd like to build and run this client, don't forget to add this artefact to your Maven repository by running

+	mvn install

+after building it, or by running

+	mvn clean compile install